scalable-dynamics/gpt-spa/README.md

 10. Store memories and set reminders
 11. Create charts, diagrams and tabular data using your GPT
 12. Connect to external data sources which allow cross-origin resources (CORS)
+13. Add multiple GPTs and choose between them
+14. GPT builder interface for creating a GPT
+15. Calling functions to switch between models or change modality